lkraav/mythic/readme.md

 ## Documentation

-Check out the [project wiki](https://github.com/justintadlock/mythic/wiki) to learn how to install and set up the theme.
+Check out the [project wiki](https://github.com/cxl/cxl/wiki) to learn how to install and set up the theme.

 ## Copyright and License

 Mythic is licensed under the [GNU GPL](https://www.gnu.org/licenses/gpl-2.0.html), version 2 or later.

-2018 &copy; Justin Tadlock.
+2018 &copy; CXL.